LONELINESS

 Essentially, we make up that we are threatened by not being with someone and/or not receiving assurances that someone is there for you (to help you survive).

 Test it out.
-What do we hear from some people.
+What do we hear from some people?
 "Im so lonely.
 I'll just die from it.
 It makes life not worth living!"
+[The latter two statements are not true, not aligned with reality - but the effect of saying them reinforces crude recordings that have them be as if they are true.]

 A PARTICULAR BELIEF SYSTEM CREATES MORE OF IT

-It is interesting to note that it occurs more often in people hoping for rescue from other people, as they are not fully in their adult nor confident that they can handle life.
-They even provide evidence that they can't handle life, as they (exaggerating) say they haven't in the past and therefore they can't in the future.
-Of course, those are disputable statements - and disputation is one of the key practices to handle such utter BS.
+It is interesting to note that it occurs more often in people hoping for rescue from other people, as they are not fully in their adult nor confident that they can handle life on their own.
+They even provide evidence that they can't handle life, as they (exaggeratively) say they haven't in the past and therefore they can't in the future.
+Of course, they are disputable statements (use for this: Rational Self-Analysis Form) and disputation is one of the key practices to handle such utter BS.
 Read Child, As An Adult and The Rational, Nurturing Adult.

 (Remarkabley enough, I have seen people go through training about not believing in things that one makes up or in stories - and then they proceed as if they never heard that!
-It simply is insane to believe in primitive made-up thoughts repeatedly generated by Dumb and Dumber!
+It simply is 'insane' (= disordered thinking based on unsupportable beliefs) to believe in primitive made-up thoughts repeatedly generated by Dumb and Dumber!
 Would you believe something if a person you knew as a fool said it?
 [I don't mean to insult anyone here, but insanity is defined as "keeping on doing the same thing, but hoping for different results!
 Well, that applies to repeating the same (nonsensical) thing, but hoping that it is not harmful!])

 WHAT IS THE OPPOSITE?

 You're probably aware of the generally true principle that if you don't like the results you're getting, simply do the opposite.
 Toward this you would make up statements that are the exact opposite (or enlightened person's probable thoughts) of the ones you're saying to yourself that are not true.
 (You'd do this sort of thing in general in the Beliefs section and in the Affirmations section.
-You should know those.)
+You should read, learn, and know those, as they are a base of knowledge from which you can handle numerous areas.)

 A person who sets himself up to do the Power In Life actions, traits, and conversations will be doing the opposite of the powerless person.
 (Duh!)